Friday, August 1, 2008

 The City of Seattle installed three security cameras in the Capitol Hill park in January despite a City Council budget proviso requiring definition of protocol for usage of the cameras, a move that surprised and upset some, including artist Paul Strong Jr.

-Little Brother by Corey Doctorow, and inspired by Pablo Defendini's poster for the book depicting a suited man with a camera for a head, created the project to bring the issue to life, literally.
+Strong, who usually does sculpture, had just read Little Brother by Corey Doctorow, and inspired by Pablo Defendini's poster for the book depicting a suited man with a camera for a head, created the project to bring the issue to life, literally.

-Working from the first model he wore to Doctorow's book reading in Seattle, Strong constructed about a dozen more Cameraheads — his name for the suited security-camera lookalikes —
+Working from the first model he wore to Doctorow's book reading in Seattle, Strong constructed about a dozen more Cameraheads — his name for the suited security-camera lookalikes — with either a digital camera mounted to take pictures in a parody of the security cameras, or a face-obscuring hemisphere of shiny plastic, to complete the camera look.

 Strong also solicited volunteers and bought outfits at Value Village so that friends and volunteers could wander the park and bring the issue face-to-face with park users.